 Securing buy-in for Customer Insight, to overcome under-investment

-Already, this autumn, I’ve had opportunity to meet & work with a variety of customer insight leaders.
+Already, this year, I’ve had the opportunity to meet & work with a variety of customer insight leaders.
 All of them, in different contexts, struggle with the need to secure buy-in to the potential of customer insight for their business.

 So, hopefully, it will help others to capture some of our thinking & achieve action in response.